ugurtegin/MMF_RNN_Reuse/README.md

 Simulation data will be available upon peer reviewed publication.

-This study is arising from the work of Salmela et al. (Predicting ultrafast nonlinear dynamics in fibre optics with a recurrent neural network.
-Nat Mach Intell (2021). https://doi.org/10.1038/s42256-021-00297-z) to further investigate the possibilities on modeling nonlinear dynamics in an optical fibre with a recurrent neural network.
+This study is arising from the work of Salmela et al. "Predicting ultrafast nonlinear dynamics in fibre optics with a recurrent neural network."
+Nat Mach Intell (2021) to further investigate the possibilities on modeling nonlinear dynamics in an optical fibre with a recurrent neural network.

 ## Related Work
 **Reusability report: Predicting spatiotemporal nonlinear dynamics in multimode fibre optics with a recurrent neural network.**